-Sivo “Stans” Sanden discovered that firsthand in 1914.
-The Twenty-four-year-old laborer, a resident of the Torvilla Hotel a few blocks north of the canal, bet a companion one dollar that he could walk the North Pier from end to end.
-Setting out from beneath the aerial bridge, Sanden darted from one light post to the next, hiding behind the posts as the waves crested and running to the next before another breached the canal.
-About halfway through his adventure, bridge operators saw Sanden hesitate long enough to throw off his timing.
-When the next wave hit, it swept him over the pier and into the canal’s roiling waters.
-He may have hit his head along the way: witnesses said he made no attempt to swim to safety.
-Police and members of the life-saving station arrived quickly, having been notified by bridge operators using the ferry car’s telephone.
-None of the would-be rescuers could locate his body.
+The Duluth ship canal can be a very dangerous place when gale-force winds stir up its waters.
+The stormy night of April 28, 1914, when water washed over the ship canal’s piers and struck the aerial bridge’s gondola car (see page 48), also took a life.
+Twenty-four-year-old laborer Sivo “Stans” Sanden, a resident of the Torvilla Hotel a few blocks north of the canal, bet a companion one dollar that he could walk the North Pier from end to end.
+Setting out from beneath the aerial bridge, Sanden darted from one light post to the next, hiding behind each post as the waves crested, then running to the next post before another wave breached the canal.
+About halfway through his adventure, bridge operators saw Sanden hesitate, throwing off his timing.
+The next wave hit, sweeping him over the pier and into the canal’s roiling waters.
+He may have hit his head along the way: Witnesses said he made no attempt to swim to safety.
+Police and members of the U.S. Life Savers Station arrived quickly, but despite their efforts Sanden was never found.

-In July 1934 the canal claimed the life of seven-year-old Richard White, who lived nearby at 216 South First Avenue East with his parents, one of Duluth’s few African American families at the time.
-They initially feared he had run away.
-Police and neighbors searched for seven hours, and the next day the Coast Guard dragged the lake.
-A day later four children, two boys and two girls aged four to six, came forward and confessed that one of them had tripped White, who fell from the north pier into the canal.
+As much as it does to help local commerce, Duluth’s ship canal has had some dark moments.
+In July 1934, the canal claimed the life of seven-year-old Richard White, who lived nearby at 216 South First Avenue East (today’s Canal Park Drive) with his parents, then one of Duluth’s few African American families.
+His parents initially feared he had ran away.
+A search failed.
+The next day four children, two boys and two girls ages four to six, confessed that one of them had tripped White, who fell from the north pier into the canal.
 The children did not call for help.
-While recounting the event, one boy pointed to the other and said, “He did it.”
-The other replied, “Yes, but you told me to.”
+One boy pointed to the other and said, “He did it.”
+The accused replied, “Yes, but you told me to.”
 No charges were ever filed.
-White’s body was never recovered.
-(A more detailed account of this incident can be found here in the Legendary Tales index of the Zenith City Press Archive).
+White’s body eventually washed ashore.

 An incident in 1944 was far less tragic, but nonetheless unfortunate.
-A black bear found its way to the slips behind Marshall-Wells, jumped in the bay, and swam into the canal.
-Three Park Point residents—E. A. Thorleson, age twenty-four; Michael Gauthier, eighteen; and Donald Parker, fourteen—set out in a small boat to rescue the bear and return it to the wild.
-The bear didn’t appreciate their efforts.
-Thorleson tried to lasso the bear, but missed; the bear used the rope to claw onto the boat, where it bit its would-be rescuer and tore his pants.
-Thorleson and his companions abandoned ship.
-The Coast Guard then towed the boat to the docks, where they successfully lassoed the bear and attempted to pull it onto the pier.
-But the bruin wouldn’t budge, and officials, deciding it was too dangerous to help, shot it to prevent further trouble.
+A black bear somehow found its way into the bay near today’s Minnesota Slip (now home of the William A. Irvin ore boat).
+The bear eventually entered the ship canal, struggling to find a way out of the water.
+Three young men set out in a small boat intending to rescue the bear, but the bruin didn’t appreciate their efforts.
+One of them tried to lasso the bear, but missed; the bear used the rope to claw itself onto the boat, where it bit its would-be rescuer and tore his pants before all three young men abandoned ship.
+The Coast Guard then towed the boat to the docks, successfully lassoed the bear, and attempted to pull it onto the pier.
+But the bruin wouldn’t budge, and officials shot it to prevent further trouble.